oreillymedia/backbone-github/readme.md

 # Backbone GitHub

+## Warning
+`test/lib/gh_api_make.rb` is not currently idempotent.
+You must delete whatever [GH_RENAME_TO](https://github.com/atlasservers/new-name-for-test-repo) is set to manually before running it again.

 NB: This library has added ton of features since we wrote this README.
 Please see test coverage for features.

 Backbone GitHub is a 100% client-side Javascript library for accessing the GitHub API using Cross Origin Resource Sharing.